 Its rise into miles of fortified border marked one of the most tense periods in the Cold War, along with the Cuban Missile Crisis a year later, as American and NATO soldiers were confronting a much stronger force of East Germans and Soviets in the city that had been divided since the end of World War II.

 NewsHour co-founder Robert MacNeil was a junior correspondent for NBC News and covering for a colleague in Berlin at the time of the wall’s construction.
-He recounted the events of that historic day in this 2009 audio interview.
+He recounted the events of that historic day.

 “About 4 in the morning, the phone rang (at his hotel) and it was the NBC news desk in New York, and they said what can you tell us about the East Germans closing the border and closing the Brandenburg Gate,” MacNeil recalled.
 “I very hurriedly got dressed and took a taxi to the Brandenburg Gate.